SynthstromAudible/DelugeFirmware/docs/community_features.md

   the kit.
     - This feature is `ON` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

+#### 4.6.5 - Change Settings for All Kit Rows at Once

+- While in a kit row menu, e.g. Polyphony, hold the `AFFECT ENTIRE` button (it will blink rapidly), and then use the `SELECT` encoder to change the menu value (e.g. set Polyphony to Choke).
+Let go of affect entire and exit the menu.
+The value you just changed will be set for all kit rows in the kit.

 ### 4.7 Audio Clip View - Features

 #### 4.7.1 - Shift Clip